Smile Evaluation—Smile Makeovers

 - What do you like about your smile, and what do you dislike about it?
 What would you change about its appearance if you could?

-Please see our section on Smile Design and the LVI Smile Catalog to get a preview of some of the options that cosmetic dentistry offers to you!
+Dr. Gibbs is a 20+ year member of the Academy of Cosmetic Dentistry and the Academy of Facial Esthetics–and been trained at the Las Vegas Center of Advanced Dental Studies.
+Also visit our page on Smile Design and the LVI Smile Catalog, and Smile Makeovers to get a preview of some of the options that cosmetic dentistry offers to you!